pelagisk/represent/README.md

 ## Ideas

+- Since a vector is required for mean-field: save the nodes in a list (this already sets an order, which is needed anyway, and does not hurt).
+- Separate definition of lattice from Hamiltonians?
+This is more natural to the way physicists think.
+Requires defining nodes and "edges" or a list of tuples.
+- Then each tuple corresponds to a term.

 - Dict of nodes represents the lattice.
 - Sublists of this list are:
   - Singletons: references one-site terms